AbhikKumawat/TruthLens-Deepfake-detection/README.md

-# TruthLens 🛡️
+# TruthLens

-**TruthLens** is an advanced, enterprise-grade AI Video Authenticity & Deepfake Detection SaaS platform.
+TruthLens** is an advanced, enterprise-grade AI Video Authenticity & Deepfake Detection SaaS platform.
 It leverages state-of-the-art computer vision and machine learning models to detect face swaps, lip-sync anomalies, and voice cloning, providing users with a comprehensive authenticity score and downloadable verification reports.

 ---

-## 🚀 Key Features
+##  Key Features

 *   **Deepfake Detection:** Analyzes videos for face swaps, lip-sync anomalies, and voice manipulation.
 *   **Frame-by-Frame Analysis:** Performs deep inspection of micro-inconsistencies missed by the human eye.